Abalone Disease

 Abalone Viral Ganglioneuritis (AVG, also known as Abalone disease) is a viral disease which affects the nervous system of abalone and results in the foot curling up, swelling of the mouth, leading to weakness and death of abalone.
 There are no effects on human health.

-On 23 February 2024, South Australian authorities detected AVG in wild abalone near Port Macdonnell.
-For the latest on SA's abalone disease response, click here.
+In early 2024, South Australian authorities detected AVG in wild abalone near Port MacDonnell.
+An area For the latest on SA's abalone disease response, click here.

-As always, we encourage fishers and boaters across Victoria to Check, Clean and Dry their dive equipment and fishing gear.
+As always, we encourage fishers and boaters across Victoria to Check, Clean and Dry their dive equipment and fishing gear, especially if they've fished in South Australia.

 How to stop the spread